HenrYxZ/wolh-statement-of-faith/README.md

 ### Bibliology

 We believe that
-- The Scriptures are the Word of God and that human writers were inspired by the Holy Spirit to write every single word (2 Tim 3:16, 2 Pe 1:20-21).
+- The Scriptures are the Word of God and that human writers were inspired by the Holy Spirit to write every single word (2 Timothy 3:16, 2 Peter 1:20-21).
 - The Scriptures are powerful to change the human hard and is the revelation from God to the men.
 - The original manuscript doesn’t have errors, everything that was written on it is the final authority of God, everything was written as it was meant and everything on it is true and profitable for the readers.
-- The Holy Spirit is the one that allows believers to understand the Scriptures (Jn 16:12-15, 1 Cor 2:9-3:2)
+- The Holy Spirit is the one that allows believers to understand the Scriptures (John 16:12-15, 1 Corinthians 2:9-3:2)
 - We can get to know God by his Word as he presents his attributes in the Scriptures, but we cannot fully understand or know him as he is eternal and infinite beyond our capacity.
 - The Scriptures are sufficient, there is no need for more revelation for the believers.

 ### Trinity

 We believe that
-- According to the Scripture, God is one (Deut 6:4; James 2:19) but at the same time, he exists in three different persons (Isaiah 48:16; John 1:1)
+- According to the Scripture, God is one (Deuteronomy 6:4; James 2:19) but at the same time, he exists in three different persons (Isaiah 48:16; John 1:1)
 - The persons: God the Father (1Peter 1:2), God the Son (Jesus) (John 10:30), and God the Holy Spirit (1Corinthians 2:10)
 - They are in complete unity (Matthew 3:16-17)
 - God is